Marella Canary Island and Atlantic Cruises

 Funchal, Madeira

-Funchal has lots of fabulous restaurants and bars but its probably most famous for its cable car and toboggan ride where you ride the cable car to the top of the village of Monte then ride back down the 2 km hill into Funchal on a 19th central whicker sledge, reaching speeds of 30 kmh, around 20 mph, you haven’t really visited Madeira until you have done this!
+Funchal has lots of fabulous restaurants and bars but it’s probably most famous for its cable car and toboggan ride.
+You will ride the cable car to the top of the village of Monte, then ride back down the 2 km hill into Funchal.
+And you do this on a 19th central whicker sledge, reaching speeds of 30 kmh, around 20 mph!
+You haven’t really visited Madeira until you have done this!

 San Sebastian, La Gomera

-Another port you can enjoy on your Marella cruise is San Sebastian, is the capital of one of the smaller Canary Islands, La Gomera.
-It is the main port city and has a population of less than 10000 people.
-It is the port where Christopher Columbus famously set sail from in 1492, this voyage is where he discovered the Americas.
+Another port you can enjoy on your Canary and Atlantic Islands cruise is San Sebastian.
+It is the capital of one of the smaller Canary Islands, La Gomera.
+It’s the main port city and has a population of less than 10000 people.
+And it is the port where Christopher Columbus famously set sail from in 1492, the voyage where he discovered the Americas.
 The island of Tenerife is just a short ferry ride away and the Volcano Teide can be clearly seen from the port.

 Torre del Condo Park is free to enter and explains all about the Spanish occupation of the island.
 It has a fortress in the centre of the park that dates back to the 1400’s.
 La Iglesia de la Asuncion church dates back to 1450 and has a mural depicting Columbus’s 3 ships which set off to America.
 All the ships were built in San Sabastian.

 Splash Gomera offers scuba and snorkelling trips and lessons.
-Using excellent equipment you will definitely feel like you are in good hands if you book this adventure.
+Using excellent equipment, you will definitely feel like you are in good hands.
 Cycling and walking tours are also very popular in San Sebastian, but if you are looking for something less energetic there are E bike tours available too!

 Related Reading –